ohscar/rmalloc/doc/paper/simulating-locking.rst

 Lifetime Calculation
 =================================
-Coarsely grained lifetime calculation is done automatically when the raw memtrace is translated into ops, as described above in section :ref:`translating-memory-access-data-to-ops`.
+Coarsely grained lifetime calculation is done automatically when the raw memtrace is translated into ops, as described above in
+Section :ref:`translating-memory-access-data-to-ops`.
 The method I'll describe in the following section is more refined but takes more time to calculate.
-It is also automatic.
+Like the coarse calculation, it is also automatic.
 All steps from measuring memory access patterns, through simulating allocator performance for that specific app, down to creating graphs displaying memory and speed performance, are automatic.

 ..
 The script takes an ops file, i.e. a list of (block handle, operation type, address, size) tuples.

-When a block is initially created, a threshold value, life, is set to zero and will either increase or decrease depending on the operations that come between the new operation and the free operation.
+The algorithm works as follows: when a block is initially created, a threshold value (*life*), is set to zero and will either increase or decrease depending on the operations that come between the new operation and the free operation.
 A memory access op for the current block increases life by 1, and conversely, another block's operation (regardless of type) decreases life by 0.5.
 Life is not capped in the upper range but has a lower limit of 0.
-When life is higher than 0, the current operation's lock status is set, otherwise reset.
+When life is higher than 0, the current operation's lock status is set, otherwise cleared.

 The value was chosen by testing different input parameters against random data, and the graphs that looked best were verified against the smaller application memtraces.
 This is the algorithm used, with different values for percent, float speed